fbq815/python-study/README.md

 # python-study
-this repository will store my python codes, and being a noob is awful, so plz don't bother
+this repository will store my python codes, they are not mature enough